 The timely response to notification of any potential or announced closure or lay-off of workers.
-For employer notifications under the WARN requirements, the initial response will be within one (1) business day.
+For employer notifications under the Worker Adjustment and Retraining Notification (WARN) requirements, the initial response will be within one (1) business day.
 The response will be reflective of the actual conditions and needs of the employer and impacted employees.
-The response will utilize the most appropriate, effective, and available resources within the work2future.
+The response will utilize the most appropriate, effective, and available resources within work2future.